Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 You must remember that in order for your purchase to qualify for the grant, an application must be made within one year of the completion of the transaction.

-At the time of writing, every state and territory in Australia except the ACT offers some form of a FHOG.
+At the time of writing, every state and territory in Australia, except the ACT, offers some form of a FHOG.
+[Instead, the ACT offers generous stamp duty exemptions to all first home buyers, regardless of home value.]

 Here’s how much you could get from the grant and any eligibility criteria that may apply, depending on your state or territory.